forestgrape/coronavirus/2_biological/virion_viability.md

 #### Summary Laude
 **Thermal Inactivation Studies of a Coronavirus, Transmissible Gastroenteritis Virus**

 > Extending the research-path started by [Fleming](#summary-fleming) where the decay of the Semliki Forest Virus is investigated, Laude and Gelfi investigate the decay of TGEV.
-They confirm/reach groundbreaking findings: Showing a that two different decay rate increases below respectively above 40 to 45 degrees celsius.
-It is demonstrated that TGEV can evolve to increase the survival at higher temperatures (55 degrees), but not at lower temperatures (38).
+They confirm/reach groundbreaking findings: Showing a that two different decay rate increases below respectively above 40 to 45 degrees celsius indicated by a piecewise linear arrhenius plot.
+Four cycles of survivor selection increase the viability at higher temperatures (55 degrees), but have no effect at lower temperatures (38 degrees) - which is interesting by itself and also support the two step inactivation.

 ##### Methods
 * The decay rate of the TGEV coronavirus at temperatures between 31 and 55 degrees with 4 degree steps at the pH values 7 and 8 is determined.
 * 4 respectively 8 rounds of survivor selection were carried out at 38 and 54 degrees.

+##### Methods Details
+* Virus Strain: "Purdue and the D52 strains were used as the source of transmissible gastroenteritis virus (TGEV)"
+* Cell and Virus Cultures: "The virus was propagated in the pig kidney cell line RP_D, and maintained in Eagle's minimum essential medium (MEM) containing 2% calf serum; the cultures were frozen at -70 °C at the first signs of c.p.e."
+* Sample Preparation and Medium: "Supernatant fluids from infected cultures were thawed and then clarified by low-speed centrifugation before dilution 1:10 in a 50 mM-HEPES solution (Sigma) buffered at pH 7 or 8, and supplemented with antibiotics.
+For short incubations this solution was preheated before adding the virus.
+One ml amounts in glass tubes were placed in well-stirred water baths in the dark.
+Duplicate aliquots were removed at given times and stored at -70 °C until titration of infectivity."

 ##### Results
 1. _Inactivation of infectivity_
    * "An exponential decrease of infectivity, without an initial shoulder, could be observed between 31 and 51 °C. Thus, the inactivation proceeded as a first-order reaction, implying that the virus preparations were homogeneous." // Figure 1 a and b